ticktok-io/ticktok-clojure-client/README.md

 ### Examples
 ### Register an action for a clock
-Ticktok assumes default configuration when not provided, as documents in [Ticktok docs](https://ticktok.io/docs).
+Ticktok assumes default configuration when not provided, as documented in [Ticktok docs](https://ticktok.io/docs).
 ```clojure

 (require '[ticktok.core :as tk])